CivilServiceUSA/website/docs/troubleshooting.md

 It is because the root directory ( in the example above `/Projects` ) is not listed in Docker's __File Sharing__ tab.
 To add your root directory, simply open up Dockers Preferences, select __File Sharing__ and add the root folder to the list.
 Then you can rerun your Docker command without issue.

 ![Docker File Sharing](../docs/img/docker-file-sharing.png "Docker File Sharing")

+PHP Errors
+---

+### `PHPUnit and no code coverage driver available`

+To run Code Coverage Reports you will need to have Xdebug installed.
+You can check if you have Xdebug installed via `php -i | grep xdebug`

+If you are developing on OSX and you do not have Xdebug installed, you can install it via Homebrew `brew install php70-xdebug`.